Hadeon/go-desktop/README.md

 # README

+## License

+This project is licensed under the GNU GPL v3.0 for open source use.

+For commercial use, please contact andersene909@gmail.com

 # Go Desktop Creative Writing Application

 This is just a starter application for a very lightweight creative writing application written in Go.